hindutva/hindutva.github.io/books/D_AchArya/marATha_rAjpUt_relations_1720-1795/ 2_RAJASTHAN_AND_THE_RAJPUTS.md

 Aurangzeb's annexation(70) of Marwad was a preliminary step to the conquest of Mewad.
 The Maharaja Rajsingh was wise enough to comprehended it, moreover, Ajit's mother was his niece.
 Hence he stood with the Rathods, in their critical time, against the Mughals.

 Thus forgetting all their past services rendered to the Empire and all their blood-shed in external as well internal sturggles, Aurangzeb thrust upon the Rajputs a cruel war only to convert "dar-ul-harb"(71) (the Hindu States in his Empire) into 'dar-ul-islam' i.e. realm of Islam.
 "The Rajputs suffered(72) all the horrors of war in their most extreme form.
-Many temples were demolished� at or near Udaypur 123, and at Chitod 63 temples were over-thrown.
+Many temples were demolished" at or near Udaypur 123, and at Chitod 63 temples were over-thrown.
 The friendly State of Ambar (Jaypur) suffered the loss of 66 temples".
 Through destruction of temples, imposition of 'Jazia' and mass conversion to Islam, Aurangzeb meant to struck(73) at the very existence of the Hindus.
 The Mughal rule, even after its stay for the past 150 years, was a foreign rule after all !

 (x) The Rajput War